cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ispw_git.md

 ---
 # Overview

-This page walks through how to configure an Jenkins Pipeline that takes source from an Enterprise git repository and syncs it with ISPW.
+This page walks you through how to configure an Jenkins Pipeline that takes source from an Enterprise git repository and syncs it with ISPW.

 ## Quick overview of Git to ISPW integration flow